If you're anything like Dr. Jaime Friedman, you might be a little fed up with all the misinformation floating around about different vaccines.

 Objection 7: There Are Dangerous Side Effects

 Fainting (syncope) can occur after vaccination and has been observed among adolescents and young adults.
-It's recommended to have patients stick around for 15 minutes after they receive the vaccine to minimize risk of injury due to a syncopal event.
+It's recommended to have patients stick around for 15 minutes after they receive the vaccine to minimize the risk of injury due to a syncopal event.

 It's also good to note that HPV vaccines are not recommended during pregnancy.
 Health care providers should inquire about pregnancy in sexually active patients, but a pregnancy test is not required before beginning the immunization series.
 The HPV vaccines can be administered to lactating women.